averyhiebert/cellerity/README.md

 ## Usage
 An example using the LifelikeAutomaton class to run Conway's Game of Life in the console is provided.
-You can also pass a rule in the "b/s" format (i.e. "3/23" for Life) as the first argument to view an automaton other than Life.
+You can also pass a rule in the "B/S" format (e.g. "B3/S23" for Life) as the first argument to view an automaton other than Life.
 The script is located at `examples/runlife.js`.

 More usage examples will be provided eventually.
 In the mean time, you can